UCT-EE-OCW/EE_Admin_Scripts/README.md

-# ELO Tools
+# EE Admin Scripts
 This is essentially a collection of tools I developed to make admin requirements less tedious.
-These tools aren't as well written as they could be, and could likely be improved.
+These tools can likely be improved.
 I'll put more effort in to it if more people require these tools, but I'm not committed to any possible updates/feature additions.

 This code is published under the GNU Affero General Public License v3.0